Medically reviewed by Drugs.com. Last updated on Jun 11, 2022.

 Pharmacologic Class: HMG-COA Reductase Inhibitor

-Simvastatin is used together with a proper diet to treat high cholesterol and triglyceride (fat) levels in the blood. simvastatin may help prevent medical problems (e.g., heart attacks, strokes) caused by clogged blood vessels.
+Simvastatin is used together with a proper diet to treat high cholesterol and triglyceride (fat) levels in the blood.
+Simvastatin may help prevent medical problems (eg, heart or blood vessel problems, heart attacks, or strokes) caused by clogged blood vessels.
 Simvastatin may also be used to prevent certain types of heart problems in patients with risk factors for heart problems.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For simvastatin, the following should be considered: